pabloamh/walker/README.md

 # Walker File Indexer

 A powerful and efficient file indexer that recursively scans a directory, extracts rich metadata from files, and stores it in a SQLite database for easy querying and analysis.

-The application is built with a multi-threaded architecture to process files concurrently, making it fast and suitable for large collections of files.
+The application is built with a multiprocessing architecture to process files concurrently, making it fast and suitable for large collections of files.

 ## Features